ytyeoh/shinajii_web/content/donate.md

 desc:
-  - title: 'A) Supporting a birthday family'
+  - title: 'A) Supporting a birthing family'
     desc: 'US$500 can support a family with: <br>Education and care during pregnancy, Labour support, Transportation to hospital, Partial subsidy of hospital costs, A baby pack containing baby care items and Postnatal support '
   - title: 'B) Supporting a child to receive education'
     desc: 'US$25 per month/ $300 per year can support a child in elementary education'